aws-solutions/digital-evidence-archive-on-aws/README.md

+# Deprecation Warning
+### This solution will be deprecated as of 06/30/2024.
+Please view our alternative partner solutions [here](https://aws.amazon.com/solutions/justice-public-safety/digital-forensics-evidence-management-systems/)
+---

 # Digital Evidence Archive

 Digital Evidence Archive on AWS enables Law Enforcement organizations to ingest evidence data to aid digital data management